 Preparation of Call for Papershe Program Chair composes a Call for Papers, reviewing it with the General Chair before publication.
 The Call for Papers should list topics of current interest, indicate the needs of the program with respect to panels, working group exercises, or other special activities, and show important dates.

-Preparation of Program The Program Chair selects papers for presentation and other Workshop activities, considering, but not necessarily following, the recommendations of the Program Committee.
+Preparation of Program The Program Chair selects papers for presentation and other symposium activities, considering, but not necessarily following, the recommendations of the Program Committee.
 The Program Chair creates a preliminary program and reviews it with the General Chair, who should receive a summary of the papers and proposals that were submitted.

 Publication of Proceedings This task requires coordination with the publisher, the Computer Society Press, and with authors to give them instructions and to ensure that they prepare final copies of their papers on schedule.
-The Publication Chair may also obtain preliminary machine-readable versions of papers, if they are available, for electronic distribution prior to the Workshop.
+The Publication Chair may also obtain preliminary machine-readable versions of papers, if they are available, for electronic distribution prior to the symposium.

-Term The Publicity Chair is appointed by the General Chair for one year, and is frequently reappointed while willing to continue to serve.
+Term The Publicity Chair is appointed by the Steering Committee, with possibilities of being reappointed while willing to continue to serve.